Doncic’s 26 points lead Mavericks past Wizards 109-87

 TIP-INS

-Wizards: Rui Hachimura was ruled out late with right shoulder tightness. … Washington scored 19 points in the first quarter. … Neto picked up a technical foul with 10:16 left in the fourth quarter. … Wizards’ only lead of the game came at 5-4 with 9:50 left in the first quarter.
+Wizards: Rui Hachimura was ruled out late with right shoulder tightness and Brooks said afterwards that he has ‘no idea’ how long he will be out. … Washington scored 19 points in the first quarter. … Neto picked up a technical foul with 10:16 left in the fourth quarter. … Wizards’ only lead of the game came at 5-4 with 9:50 left in the first quarter….Ish Smith played for the first time since Feb.
+12 and scored five points in 23 minutes…

 UP NEXT